Shiv-Raj-Singh/Lenditt-Task/README.md

 - ### Use Nodejs with (postgresql or mysql)

 - #### Live Server - https://lenditt-task-server.onrender.com
+- Server Can Take time to return response so get fast response clone repository and see the result

 ### All Endpoints are
 - /create (required data in body like [this](#Body))